fenago/puppet-course/quickstart/md/Lab_7.md

 ```

-If both of your classes really require the package, then you have a
-problem.
-You could create a class which simply declares the package, and
-then include that in both classes, but that is a lot of overhead for a
-single package.
-Worse, if the duplicate declaration is in a third-party
-module, it may not be possible, or advisable, to change that code.

 What we need is a way to declare a package which will not cause a
 conflict if that package is also declared somewhere else.
 The standard